ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Inspire Medical Systems, Inc. Investors To Secure Counsel Before Important Deadline In Securities Class Act...

-New York, New York--(Newsfile Corp. - January 19, 2024) - WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Inspire Medical Systems, Inc. (NYSE: INSP) between May 3, 2023 and November 7, 2023, both dates inclusive (the "Class Period"), of the important February 20, 2024 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Inspire Medical Systems, Inc. (NYSE: INSP) between May 3, 2023 and November 7, 2023, both dates inclusive (the“Class Period”), of the important February 20, 2024 lead plaintiff deadline.

 SO WHAT: If you purchased Inspire Medical securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.